 All lamps shown here are for sale. for further information please contact me at firstname.lastname@example.org.

 Pindaloo is a new design-patented skill toy, member to an exclusive family including some of the most familiar and famous toys ever made: Yo-Yo, Devil-Sticks, Japanese Kendama, Astrojax, Diabolo and more.
 Like other skill toys, Pindaloo combines basic components with a simple action principle, which together create many possibilities of play and fun tricks.
 With a long learning curve and wide range of expertise levels, Pindaloo has a lot to offer to beginners and professionals alike.

-The product is planned to be marketed worldwide by May 2018.
+The product is marketed worldwide since May 2018.

 For more Info please visit www.pindaloo.club

 A system of small shelves which are hung from their upper part.
 In addition, they can be attached to each other like a puzzle, therefore minimizing the number of necessary attachments to the wall.
 This has another advantage since it enables the customer to easily create different lengths according to specific needs.